This lesson was reported from:

 On March 4, 1801, Thomas Jefferson was sworn in and became the 3rd President of the United States.
 As soon as he was able, Jefferson instructed his new Secretary of State, James Madison, to withhold the undelivered appointments.
 In Jefferson’s opinion, the commissions were void because they had not been delivered in time.
 Without the commissions, the appointees were unable to assume the offices and duties to which they had been appointed.
 In December 1801, Marbury filed suit against Madison in the Supreme Court, asking the Court to force Madison to deliver Marbury’s commission.
 This lawsuit resulted in the case of Marbury v.
 Madison.

 The Court did not order Madison to comply.
 Marshall examined the law Congress had passed that gave the Supreme Court jurisdiction over types of cases like Marbury’s, and found that it had expanded the definition of the Supreme Court’s jurisdiction beyond what was originally set down in the U.S. Constitution.
 Marshall then struck down the law.
-This is the origin of the concept of judicial review – the idea that American courts have the power to invalidate laws that it found to violate the Constitution.
+This is the origin of the concept of judicial review – the idea that American courts have the power to strike down laws or actions of the government found to violate the Constitution.
+If the Supreme Court has a super power, it is this, and they discovered it here.

 The Louisiana Purchase